Christian poetry: Modern Christian poetry

 Twentieth and 21st century Christian poetry especially suffers from a difficulty of definition.
 The writings of a Christian poet are not necessarily classified as Christian poetry nor are writings of secular poets dealing with Christian material.
 The themes of poetry are necessarily hard to pin down, and what some see as a Christian theme or viewpoint may not be seen by others.
 A number of modern writers are widely considered to have Christian themes in much of their poetry, including G. K. Chesterton, J.R.R.
 Tolkien, C.S.
 Lewis, T. S. Eliot, and Elizabeth Jennings.

-In 1976, P. C. Devassia, an Eastern Rite Catholic poet from the Syro-Malabar Church of India, published, as part of the Sanskrit revival, the Kristubhagavatam, a retelling of the life of Jesus Christ based on the Gospels, but according to the ancient traditions of Sanskrit poetry and with many mentions of the gods and heroes of Hinduism and even of Mohandas K. Gandhi in order, like The Inklings and Jean de La Ceppède, to point out the greatness of Jesus.
+In 1976, Plakkiyil Chacko Devassia, an Eastern Rite Catholic poet in Sanskrit and Malayalam from the Syro-Malabar Church of India, published, as part of the Sanskrit revival, the Kristubhagavatam, a retelling of the life of Jesus Christ based on the Gospels, but according to the ancient traditions of the Mahakavya, a very high prestige genre of Indian epic poetry in Classical Sanskrit and with many mentions of the gods and heroes of Hinduism and even of Mohandas K. Gandhi in order, like The Inklings and Jean de La Ceppède, to point out the greatness of Jesus.

+K. R. Srinivasa Iyengar wrote that "The Gospel-story is retained in essentials, but... the sonority of Sanskrit gives a fresh morning splendour and resonance to Jesus' divine ministry.
+Mary held Joseph's hand as Arundhati did Vasishtha's; Just as Vasudeva hid his son Krishna in Nanda's house, so did Joseph take Jesus to Egypt for his safety; Lazarus' sisters embraced him as he emerged out of his tomb, even as Devayani embraced Kacha as he revived after death.... in betraying Jesus with a kiss, wasn't Judas anticipating Godse who was to kill the Mahatma after first saluting him?
+The similes come naturally, and rather bring out the basic unity of texture that binds all human history."

+Mar Joseph Parecattil, Archbishop of Ernakulum and a Catholic cardinal (in the Syro-Malabar Catholic Church, one of the Eastern Catholic Churches in full communion with the Roman Catholic Church), and recent President of the Catholic Bishops' Conference of India, wrote in his Appreciation that, "I have no hesitation in saying that this 'magnum opus' of prof. P. C. Devassia will certainly throw open the doors for those Sanyasins and other Sanskrit scholars, who usually do not go in for the life of Christ written in western languages, to have access to Christ in the idioms and expressions of a language with which they are familiar."